No Sanctuary (album)

 No Sanctuary is the first album by the British crust punk band Amebix.
 It was released in November 1983 through Spiderleg Records.
-It entered the independent albums chart at number 12 on 26 November 1983.
+It entered the Independent Albums Chart at No. 12 on 26 November 1983, and reached No. 9 the following week.

+The music is one of the earliest examples of crust punk, and combines it with post-punk.
+The album artwork is a photograph by Dmitri Baltermants (titled "Grief") that depicts a 1942 Nazi massacre of Jews in the Crimean city of Kerch.

 The album was re-released as part of the compilation No Sanctuary: The Spiderleg Recordings in 2008 on Alternative Tentacles.

-The cover is a photograph by Dmitri Baltermants called "Grief".
-It depicts a 1942 Nazi massacre of Jews in the Crimean city of Kerch.